+e.
 Provisions for Pre-conference and Post-conference Communication

 Both primary and backup trainers are seasoned EIA practitioners with a strong commitment to training and mentoring younger professionals.
-Both will be available at the IAIA 2014 conference and will be available before and after the conference via email as needed.
-For example, a number of our course participants from Puebla, Oporto and Calgary have made contact with us since the training regarding advice and information.
+Both will be available at the IAIA 2015 conference and will be available before and after the conference via email as needed.
+For example, a number of our course participants from Puebla, Oporto, Calgary and Santiago have made contact with us since the training regarding advice and information.

-QUALIFICATIONS OF THE TRAINER
+SECTION 3 - QUALIFICATIONS OF THE TRAINER

+a.
 Abridged Curriculum Vitae of Trainer